-- Factors influencing the choice between arbitration and other methods of dispute resolution: the case for arbitration. - Legislative framework, with a focus on the Arbitration Act of 1965 and the International Arbitration Act, 2017, (Act 15 of 2017) came into operation on 20 December 2017. - Arbitration rules with a particular focus on the UNCITRAL rules, comparing these briefly with at least one other set of arbitration rules, for example the rules of the London Court of International Arbitration and/or the Standard Procedure Rules of the Association of Arbitrators of Southern Africa. - The arbitration agreement, including practical drafting exercises. - Enforcing the agreement to arbitrate. - Conduct of the arbitration hearing, again referring to the Standard Procedure Rules of the Association of Arbitrators of Southern Africa. - The arbitration award and enforcement thereof. - Judicial review of arbitration awards.
+- Factors influencing the choice between arbitration and other methods of dispute resolution: the case for arbitration. - Legislative framework, with a focus on the Arbitration Act of 1965 and the International Arbitration Act, 2017, (Act 15 of 2017). - Arbitration rules with a particular focus on the UNCITRAL rules, comparing these briefly with at least one other set of arbitration rules, for example the rules of the London Court of International Arbitration and/or the Standard Procedure Rules of the Association of Arbitrators of Southern Africa. - The arbitration agreement, including practical drafting exercises. - Enforcing the agreement to arbitrate. - Conduct of the arbitration hearing, again referring to the Standard Procedure Rules of the Association of Arbitrators of Southern Africa. - The arbitration award and enforcement thereof. - Judicial review of arbitration awards.